f5devcentral/f5-tls-automation/code/letsencrypt/letsencrypt.rst

 This ansible role provides following functionality:

-1. create TLS certificate and key using Let's Encrypt as CA
+1. create TLS certificate and key using Lets Encrypt as CA
 2. uses F5 Cloudservices primary DNS offering as validation for domain ownership
 3. uploads generated certificate and key to a BIG-IP and creates a SSL Client profile with it.